-Input VAT is the amount of VAT paid by a VAT registrant on its imports and local purchases.
-Here, input means all raw materials, laboratory re-agent, laboratory equipment, laboratory accessories, any material used as fuel, packaging materials, services, machines and parts of machines.
+Input VAT is the VAT paid by a VAT registrant on its imports and local purchases.
+Here, input means all raw materials, laboratory re-agents, laboratory equipment, laboratory accessories, any material used as fuel, packaging materials, services, machines, and parts of machines.

-The below items are not considered as inputs and any input VAT paid against them are not eligible for claiming a credit:
+The items below are not considered inputs, and any input VAT paid against them are not eligible for claiming a credit:

-- Land, labor, buildings, office equipment and fixtures, infrastructure construction, maintenance, repair, renovation; - All furniture, office supplies, stationery, refrigerator, air conditioner, fan, lighting materials, generator purchases and repair; - Interior design, architecture planning and design; - Lease and rental payments for transportation; - Travelling, entertainment, goods, and services related to employee welfare related activities; - Rent for office premises, showrooms
+- Land, labor, buildings, office equipment and fixtures, infrastructure construction, maintenance, repair, and renovation; - All furniture, office supplies, stationery, refrigerator, air conditioner, fan, lighting materials, generator purchases and repair; - Interior design, architecture planning and design; - Lease and rental payments for transportation; - Travelling, entertainment, goods, and services related to employee welfare associated activities: - Rent for office premises, showrooms